Jahia/jahia-scriptrunner/README.md

  behavior of the script.
 The third main argument is the Groovy script to launch within the context of the setup classloader.
 The given script will dump the contents of the jr_fsg_fsentry table, a Jackrabbit table that contains BLOBs which themselves are file contents such as the serialized namespace mapping and indexes, or the custom nodetypes XML descriptor.
-The -XdumpXML=true flag is used to specify that we want to dump the XML file, by default XML files are not dumped.
+The -x dumpXML=true flag is used to specify that we want to dump the XML file, by default XML files are not dumped.

 Here's another powerful example :